Computer-generated holography: Point source holograms

 The second computational strategy is based on the point source concept, where the object is broken down in self-luminous points.
 An elementary hologram is calculated for every point source and the final hologram is synthesized by superimposing all the elementary holograms.
 This concept has been first reported by Waters whose major assumption originated with Rogers who recognized that a Fresnel zone plate could be considered a special case of the hologram proposed by Gabor.
 But, as far as most of the object points were non-zero, the computational complexity of the point-source concept was much higher than in the Fourier transformation concept.
 Some researchers tried to overcome this drawback by predefining and storing all the possible elementary holograms using special data storage techniques because of the huge capacity that is needed in this case, others by using special hardware.

 In the point-source concept the major problem is the trade-off between data storage capacity and computational speed.
 In particular, algorithms that increase computational speed usually have much greater data storage requirements while algorithms that reduce data storage requirements have high computational complexity (though some optimizations are possible).

 Another concept which leads to point source CGHs is the ray tracing method.
 Ray tracing is perhaps the simplest method of computer generated holography to visualize.
 Essentially, the path length difference between the distance a virtual "reference beam" and a virtual "object beam" have to travel is calculated; this will give the relative phase of the scattered object beam.

 Over the last three decades, both concepts have made remarkable progress improving computational speed and image quality.
 However, some technical restraints, like computation and storage capacity, still burden digital holography which makes real-time applications almost impossible with current standard computer hardware.

 Generated Holography

-Once it is known what the scattered wavefront of the object looks like or how it may be computed, it must be fixed on a spatial light modulator (SLM), abusing this term to include not only LCD displays or similar devices, but also films and masks.
-Basically, there are different types of SLMs available: Pure phase modulators (retarding the illuminating wave), pure amplitude modulators (blocking the illumination light), polarization modulators (influencing the polarization state of light) and SLMs which have the capability of combined phase/amplitude modulation.
+For generated holography, once it is known what the scattered wavefront of the object looks like or how it may be computed, it must be fixed on a spatial light modulator (SLM), using this term broadly to include not only LCD displays or similar devices, but also films and masks.
+Many different types of SLMs would work for this application: Pure phase modulators (retarding the illuminating wave), pure amplitude modulators (blocking the illumination light), polarization modulators (influencing the polarization state of light) and SLMs which have the capability of combined phase/amplitude modulation.

 In the case of pure phase or amplitude modulation, clearly quality losses are unavoidable.
 Early forms of pure amplitude holograms were simply printed in black and white, meaning that the amplitude had to be encoded with one bit of depth only.

 Similarly, the kinoform is a pure-phase encoding invented at IBM in the early days of CGH.